 ESL 083 - Introduction to Academic Reading

-By the end of the course, successful ESL 083 students will be able to:
+By the end of the course, at the advanced level, successful ESL 083 students will be able to:

 - Expand vocabulary through practice and the use of a monolingual dictionary.